 Some of the differences between the colleges and universities are given below.

-Definition - A college is a learning institution which offers degree and diploma courses to its students.
-A university is a higher education research center which offers an award degree and diploma to its learners.
+A college is a learning institution that offers degree and diploma courses to its students.
+A university is a higher education research center that offers an award degree and diploma to its learners.